charlesrosenbauer/Bzo-Compiler/README.md

 ```
 What Hello World will likely look like:
 ```
-"IO" $import
+'IO' $import

 main :: IO

-main :: c:~Console. ("Hello World!". c) println c
+main :: ~c:Console. ("Hello World!". ~c) println ~c
 ```
 Explanation:
 First we import the IO library.
 Then we define main as type IO.
 Then we define main's behavior all on one line ({} braces are required for multi-line functions).
-First, define a variable c, and set its type as mutable Console.
+First, define a mutable variable ~c, and set its type as Console.
 Console is the "key" type for text IO.
-The Console type would also be fixed to only allow one variable of its type to be created to avoid issues.
-We pass the string "Hello World!" and c both into the println function, and pass the result (the "transformed" Console state) back into c.
+The Console type would also be fixed to only allow one variable of its type to be created to avoid race conditions.
+We pass the string 'Hello World!' and ~c both into the println function, and pass the result (the "transformed" Console state) back into ~c.

 Hypotenuse Function:
 ```
-hypot :: (Num.Num) ;; Num
+hypot :: (N:Num.
+N) ;; N

 (a.b) hypot q :: (a.b)^2..+ \2 q